 Knowing how to calculate employee hours worked is essential for many reasons.
-Not only does it accrue all the processes and removes the frustration, but there are also other benefits.
+Not only does it accrue all the processes and remove the frustration, but there are also other benefits.

 1. Helps Calculate Income